lbl-neutrino/larpixSlowControls/README.md

 (ii) temperature at cryostat bottom, bucket bottom, cryostat top plate, and 3 optional temperature sensors which can be placed on test subjects

+(iii) pressure differential inside cryostat

-The following steps must be followed to monitor Larpix controls.
-Complete instructions for each step are detailed in subsequent sections.
+The following steps are followed to monitor Larpix controls.
+Each step is detailed in subsequent sections.

 **Step 1:** Launch a monitoring session on the Larpix Raspberry Pi